Bupivacaine HCl (HSDB 7790)

 Toxicity Data

-The mean seizure dosage of bupivacaine in rhesus monkeys was found to be 4.4 mg/kg with mean arterial plasma concentration of 4.5 mcg/mL.
+In rhesus monkeys, the mean epileptogenic dose of bupivacaine was 4.4 mg/kg, and the mean arterial plasma concentration was 4.5 mcg/mL.

 LD50: 6 to 8 mg/kg (intravenous, mice)